-Corn Flakes Apple Crunch is another very old recipe from my mom’s recipe box.
+Corn Flakes Apple Crunch is another very old recipe from my mom's recipe box.
 She called it Apple Crunch and just glancing at the recipe I thought it looked delicious.
+I must say, I do enjoy a tasty apple dessert.

 On further inspection of her recipe, I realized she had forgotten to write down a couple of directions and possibly left out an ingredient.